Join us on Facebook to learn more

 Interested in joining SOS as a student team member or officer?

 Contact a teacher, administrator or send an email to email@example.com

 Administrators, Teachers and Counselors: Teachers and administrators wrote the grant to join the program, have actively taken leadership in the team and have incorporated Mission: SOS goals through existing faculty organizations on campus.

 Teachers at Mission have increased their on-campus presence despite dwindling resources and larger class sizes.
 Some teachers are choosing to alter homework policies, becoming aware of assessment demands from other classes, and encouraging students to communicate more often.
 Groups of teachers and faculty members have had opportunities to attend conferences that include the SOS principles adopted by the school.
 A group of teachers developed and piloted a program during the read period which enriches the student experience by teaching time management and awareness, stress management and strengthening connections between adults and students on campus.There has been a 20% increase in the number of students who feel connected to a trusted adult on campus giving them someone they can go to if they need help.

 Administrators continue to form the heart of the Mission: SOS Team developing and incorporating recommendations from the team into the WASC plan, allowing Mission: SOS to offer surveys to the educational community to evaluate and assess how well this program and others are working at MSJHS and facilitating access to appropriate programs for the Mission community.

-Parents: Mission: SOS is supported by private funding, Mission Possible and will be applying for specific grants in 2009-2010.
-Parents help plan evening events, visit and network with other area Challenge Success schools, mentor student leaders and team members, attend conferences, do research and develop a strong campus presence, and keep the Mission Community informed of how students experience MSJHS and opportunities and information available to parents in the Bay Area.
+Parents: Mission: SOS is supported by private funding and Mission Possible.
+Parents and students help plan evening events, visit and network with other area Challenge Success schools, mentor student leaders and team members, attend conferences, do research and develop a strong campus presence, and keep the Mission Community informed of how students experience MSJHS and opportunities and information available to parents in the Bay Area.